Janet 1.10.1-9cfc3d9 Documentation

 file system.
 The functionality in this module can be much reduced by setting the

 (os/cd path) Change current directory to path.
-Returns true on success, false on failure.
+Returns nil on success, errors on failure.

 (os/clock) Return the number of seconds since some fixed point in time.
 The clock is guaranteed to be non decreasing in real time.